-Input/Output Pin (IN/OUT): This pin is the main oscillator output, with a frequency determined by clock reference, M and N dividers.
-Except in programming mode this pin is always an output and will be referred to as "OUT".
-In programming mode this pin will be referred to as "IN".
+IN/OUT Pin (I/O): This pin is the main oscillator output, with a frequency determined by clock reference, M and N dividers.
+Except in programming mode this pin is always an output.
+In programming mode this pin is an input and output.